paramraghavan/cookbook/main_dishes/kung_pao_tofu.md

 * Add peanuts near the end so they stay crunchy.
 * Use the oven method if you want easier cleanup and consistently crisp tofu.
 * Use the skillet when you want it done faster and slightly richer.
-> use the **oven method** if you want easier cleanup and consistently crisp tofu;
-> use the skillet when you want it done faster.